From Beyond the Grave

 Bryce was laughing as Barbara’s footsteps faded down the stairs.
 The Temptress was the nickname Barbara had given to Julia, one of her colleagues in Bryce’s shop.
-Julia was the same age as Barbara, but where Barbara was a pretty blonde, Julia was a stunning brunette.
+The girls were the same age but where Barbara was pretty and had light brown hair, Julia was a stunning brunette.

-Concentration was lost after the intoxicating presence of the student.
-Bryce stopped work and wiped his hands on a rag before lifting his coffee.
-He walked across the small studio and stared through the large skylight window at the splendour of Edinburgh Castle.
+Concentration was lost.
+After the intoxicating presence of Julia, Bryce stopped work, wiped his hands on a rag and lifted his coffee.
+He walked across the small studio and stared through the skylight at the splendour of Edinburgh Castle.
 Occasionally, when he had a tough decision to make, Bryce would gaze at the fortress high above and remember the guts and determination required by fighters through the centuries.

 “Planning and preparation.”
 Bryce sipped his coffee.
 “Discover who your enemies are and learn their weaknesses.”
 The artist and dealer was standing in his attic studio in Edinburgh, but his mind was many miles away.
-He continued to contemplate as long as his coffee lasted.
-When he placed the empty mug on the wooden stand he went back to his latest work in progress and engrossed himself in painting.
+He continued to contemplate as long as his drink lasted.
+When he’d placed the empty mug on the wooden stand, he went back to his work in progress and resolved to engross himself in painting once again.

 Wednesday 11th June 2014

-Bryce used his all-terrain bike to cycle casually to work from his house in Mount Castle Drive, in the Abbeyhill area.
+Bryce used his all-terrain bike to ride casually to work from his house in Mount Castle Drive, in the Abbeyhill area.
 The journey from the east of Edinburgh into the city was straightforward.
-When he cycled to work he didn’t use his racer, preferring to keep the faster bike for his long rides.
+When he cycled to work, he didn’t use his racer, preferring to keep the faster bike for his long rides.

-As he sipped an early coffee in his office, Bryce played over his intentions once more.
-He’d enjoyed an early meal on the previous evening, and read his father’s message again, and again.
+As he sipped an early brew in his office, Bryce played over his intentions once more.
+He’d enjoyed an early meal on the previous evening, and reread his father’s message, again and again.
 Much of the note was cryptic which led Bryce to believe he should avoid recording any of his own decisions.
 He would commit everything possible to memory.

-Patrick Power, a sixty-year-old local artist, had been associated with the business for five years and had worked with Bryce’s father before Bryce took over the day to day management.
-Patrick was originally from Limerick, in Ireland and was successful in his own right, but enjoyed the association with the small private gallery.
+Patrick Power, a sixty-year-old local artist, had been associated with the business for many years.
+He had worked with Bryce’s father before Bryce took over day-to-day management.
+Patrick was originally from Limerick, in Ireland, and had no known relatives.
+He was successful in his own right but enjoyed the association with the small private gallery.
 In the same way that the art students were permitted to display pieces for sale in the shop window, so too was Patrick.
-He didn’t work in the shop on a daily basis but was happy to step in to cover for a few days occasionally.
-It had been the arrangement when William Crawford was running the place, and William had recommended that his son should consider the practice.
+He didn’t work in the shop daily but was happy to step in occasionally to provide management cover.
+It had been the arrangement when William Crawford was running the place, and William had recommended that his son should continue the practice.

-At ten o’clock, Patrick strolled in and raised a forefinger to his head in mock salute as he approached from the doorway.
+At ten o’clock, Patrick strolled in and raised a forefinger to his forehead in mock salute as he approached from the doorway.
 “You’re looking good, Bryce.”

-“As are you, mate,” Bryce said as the two men met in the middle of the shop and shook hands.
+“As are you, mate.”
+Bryce met his friend in the middle of the shop and they shook hands.
 “Thank you for taking the time to come around.”

 “I’m always happy to help.”
 Patrick’s smile faded.
-“I was sorry to hear about your dad — he was a great man.
-I was annoyed about not making it to the funeral, but my trip was already scheduled and—”
+“I was sorry to hear about your dad—he was a great man.
+I was annoyed about not making it to the funeral, but I was—”

 Bryce held up an open hand.
-“My dad told me about you and your regular visits to European clients, mate. ”
+“My dad reminded me recently about your regular visits to Europe.”

-“Yes, I’m expecting Barbara at half-past ten, and she’ll be here until four o’clock.
-I must ensure she has a decent break for lunch.”
+“Yes, I’m expecting Barbara at half past ten, and she’ll be here until four o’clock.
+I must ensure she has a break for lunch.”

 “I take it business is cruising along?”

 “Yes, I’m pleased to say things are going well.
-Two of the girls have sold work this week, and yesterday one of my castle-ruin paintings went to an American.”
+The girls have both sold work this week, and yesterday one of my castle-ruin paintings went to an American.”

 Patrick laughed.
 “Aye, you’ll always be able to count on our cousins from across the pond.
 If there is one type of building you don’t see dotted around America, it’s castles or their remains.”

-They both laughed and then the pair chatted about a hundred and one things while they waited for Barbara.
-She turned up ten minutes early.
+They both laughed and then they chatted about a hundred and one things while they waited for Barbara.
+She turned up early, as usual.

 “Good morning,” Barbara said as she crossed the floor.
-She was wearing a cream blouse and navy mini-skirt with black court shoes.
-Her long blonde hair was pulled back in a high ponytail.
+She was wearing a cream blouse, navy mini-skirt and black court shoes.
+Her long hair was pulled back in a high ponytail.

 “Good morning, Barbara,” the two men chorused.

-“I’ll bring my coffee out here and you two can disappear to talk in private.”
+“I’ll bring my hot chocolate out here, and you two can disappear to talk in private.”
 As good as her word, Barbara was back on the floor within a few minutes.
-She placed her coffee under the small counter area at the back of the shop.
-“I’ve poured your coffees.”
+She placed her drink under the small counter area at the back of the shop.
+“I’ve poured you two a coffee.”

 “Thank you, Barbara,” Bryce said.
-“There’s nothing outstanding.”
+“Nothing is outstanding.”

 The two men went through to the office and sat either side of Bryce’s desk.

-“She’s a lovely looking girl, although her outfits are always understated,” Patrick said.
+“She’s a lovely looking girl,” Patrick said, “and I’ve noticed her outfits are no longer so understated,”

-“When she started here she asked me if she should wear something low-key, and I asked her why.”
+“When she started here, she asked me if she should wear something low-key, and I asked why.”
 Bryce smiled and shook his head at the memory.
-“She told me that she didn’t think it would be right for her to try to upstage the artwork she was trying to sell.”
+“She said that she didn’t think it would be right for the staff to try to upstage the artwork they were hoping to sell.”

-“Yes, and I have a feeling it was due to Barbara.”
+“Yes, and I have a feeling she gave Barbara the confidence to do the same.”

-“Julia is still a real looker, even in a simple outfit.
-I reckon you have those girls to thank for a lot of your passing trade.”
+“They’re both real lookers, even in simple outfits, so I reckon you have those girls to thank for a lot of your passing trade.”

-“I’m well aware of how important they are, mate.
-Paul is my latest recruit and I don’t think you’ve met him.”
+“I’m well aware of how important they are, and they’re both talented artists.”

-“Yes, he’s a nice-looking lad.
-Paul’s only eighteen and not far into his course.
-He’s studying package design but just like the girls, he’s building a portfolio of personal artwork.
-Paul is a dab hand at drawing animals so when he’s comfortable with the idea I’ll introduce some of his work.”
+“Yes, he’s a nice lad.
+He’s only eighteen and not far into his course.
+Gordon is studying package design, but just like the girls, he’s building a portfolio of personal artwork.
+He is a dab hand at drawing animals so when he’s comfortable with the idea I’ll introduce his work into the gallery.”

 “They’re all lucky to have landed a part-time job but especially one where they can display and sell their art.”

-For a few minutes, the pair discussed how much of an asset it was to a small business to have knowledgable staff.
-The conversation drifted to how accomplished both of the girls were with paint although neither would expect to make a living from their hobby.
+For a few minutes, the pair discussed how much of an asset it was to a small business to have knowledgeable staff.
+The conversation drifted to how accomplished both girls were with paint, but neither expected to make a living from their hobby.

 “I suppose we should get to the reason I asked you to drop by,” Bryce said.
 “I’ve got a business trip coming up, but as yet I haven’t booked anything.”

-“If you’re not mentioning destinations I’m assuming this one is a bit hush-hush, just like your dad did sometimes?”
+“If you’re not mentioning destinations, I’m assuming this one is a bit hush-hush, just like the trips your dad sometimes made?”
 He laughed.
-“He would have made a good spy, your dad … always heading off to meet up with an art dealer or contact in some foreign city.”
+“He would have been a great spy, your dad … always heading off to meet up with a mystery dealer or contact in some foreign part.”

-“I’m afraid I’m following in his footsteps on this trip, mate.
-I’ve recently picked up on a lead for a rare piece, and with respect, I’d rather not tempt fate by discussing it with anybody.
+“I’m afraid I’m following in his footsteps on this one.
+I’ve recently picked up on a lead for a couple of rare pieces, and with respect, I’d rather not tempt fate by discussing the details with anybody.
 I haven’t finalised my travel plans yet, but if you can step into the breach from this Friday, it would be a massive help.”

 “Would the three staff continue with their shifts as normal?”

 “Yes.
-I have a feeling I’ll be in the UK for a couple of days to confirm some details before any trips abroad, but, effectively the place would be run by you instead of me for perhaps one week.
-If it was okay with you and I confirmed with a phone call I might need your help for two weeks.
-Both of the girls are capable, but their studies would prevent them from doing too many more hours.”
+I have a feeling I’ll be in the UK for a couple of days to confirm some details before I go abroad.
+Effectively the place would be run by you instead of me for two weeks.
+If it was okay with you and I confirmed with a phone call, I might need your help for longer.
+Both girls are capable of working unsupervised, but their studies would prevent them from doing too much overtime.”

-“Of course, mate.
+“Of course.
 Obviously, as usual, I’ll pay you a casual fee for your troubles.”

-Bryce nodded and smiled.
-“Banking is rare these days because most sales are done by card.”
+Bryce nodded.
+“Banking is rare these days because most transactions are completed by card.”

 The pair left the office and went through to the sales floor of the small, but well-presented shop and gallery.
-They shook hands and when Bryce paused before going back through to the office, he saw Patrick stop to chat to Barbara before leaving.
-The Irishman might be twice the age of the two girls but he was an incurable ‘ladies man’.
+They shook hands, and when Bryce paused before going back through to the office, he saw Patrick stop to chat to Barbara before leaving.
+The Irishman might be more than twice the age of the two girls, but he was an incurable ‘ladies man’.